Novosibirsk Oblast

 Novosibirsk Oblast (Новосиби́рская о́бласть) is a federal subject of Russia (an oblast) located in southwestern Siberia.
-Its administrative and economic center is the city of Novosibirsk.
-The population was 2,788,849 (2018 estimate).
+Its administrative and economic center is the city of Novosibirsk, the third-largest city in the country.
+As of the 2021 Census, Novosibirsk Oblast had a population of 2,797,176 with the majority, 1.63 million, lives in Novosibirsk.

 Geography

 Overview

 Novosibirsk Oblast is located in the south of the West Siberian Plain, at the foothills of low Salair ridge, between the Ob and Irtysh Rivers.
 The oblast borders Omsk Oblast in the west, Kazakhstan (Pavlodar Province) in the southwest, Tomsk Oblast in the north, Kemerovo Oblast in the east, and Altai Krai in the south.
 The territory of the oblast extends for more than 600 km from west to east, and for over 400 km from north to south.
 The oblast is mainly plain; in the south the steppes prevail; in the north enormous tracts of woodland with great number of marshes prevail.
 There are many lakes, the largest ones located at the south.
 The majority of the rivers belong to the Ob basin, many of them falling in dead lakes.
 Among the main lakes are Chany, Sartlan, Tandovo and Ubinskoye.